Naval Academy Club at the United States Naval Academy

 Heavy Weather Sailing

 Jeff has been sailing for 44 years, and has been at J World for 12 years.
 He has logged over 10,000 offshore miles.
 More than a dozen boats have been equipped by him for offshore voyages.
 Jeff has extensive sailing experience in the Great Lakes, Eastern Seaboard, Florida and the Caribbean, and brings a wealth of knowledge to his seminars.

-Classes: Sail Trim for Control
+Sail Trim for Performance and Control

 Jeff and Jean assist couples in realizing their sailing dreams with their company Two Can Sail.
 They work with one couple at a time to provide cruising lifestyle training including; boat shopping/purchase, surveying, and personal training aboard the couple’s boat.
 Jeff has been actively boating over 45 years, sailing as Captain since the age of 15.
 Jean has been sailing since she was12 years old on vessels ranging from sunfish to 80’ schooners.
 Jean is an Accredited Marine Surveyor (AMS), a member of the Society of Accredited Marine Surveyors (SAMS) and is ABYC Standards Certified.
 Jeff holds an Electrical/Computer Engineering degree and has worked with almost all forms of electronic navigation.
 Jeff is also a licensed Buyers Broker.
 Both Jeff and Jean are 100GT Masters, ASA Certified Sailing Instructors and together have sailed over 170 different models of sailboats.